lieuzhenghong/programming-practice/self_introduction.md

 I'm Zhenghong and I've just graduated from the University of Oxford where I read Philosophy, Politics, and Economics.
 Despite what my degree might suggest,
-I've always been incredibly interested in CS and so I've done courses in algos and DS, computer architecture, functional programming and so on.
+I've always been incredibly interested in computer science and so I've done courses in algos and DS, computer architecture, functional programming and so on.

-In a previous engagement I built an Electron app for a civil engineering firm which streamlined their building inspection process greatly and saved about 300 engineer-hours a month.
+Previously, I built an Electron app for a civil engineering firm which streamlined their building inspection process a lot.
+It saved about 300 engineer-hours a month.
 I found this very rewarding because I could see directly how my app improved their workflow and delighted the engineers.
 I also really like designing and building systems with measurable impact.
-In a previous internship I designed and built an automated SMS sender, which uses Bayesian statistics and unique tracking URLs to send optimal reminder messages.
+In a previous internship I designed and built an automated SMS sender.
+It uses Bayesian statistics and unique tracking URLs to send optimal reminder messages.
 Seeing the number of active users increase day-by-day was really wonderful.